Book recounts accomplished lives of close-knit group of old-school surfers

 The book also chronicles how Tom Carroll, a former commercial airline pilot for Pan Am, took time off from his day job to sail around the South Pacific for four years with his girlfriend in a yacht the couple had built together.

-Also set down in the book were career highlights of Tuesday Morning Gang member Bobby Beathard, a former general manager of the San Diego Chargers and
+Also set down in the book were career highlights of Tuesday Morning Gang member Bobby Beathard, a former general manager of the San Diego Chargers and Washington Redskins, who was inducted this year into the NFL Hall of Fame.
+Beathard, who introduced Marvin to the Tuesday Morning Gang, has since moved from Leucadia to Tennessee to be closer to his children and grandchildren.

 And these are just a few of the highlights contained within the book's pages.